freenas/freenas-docs/userguide/freenas_cli.rst

 `twa(4) <http://www.freebsd.org/cgi/man.cgi?query=twa>`_
 drivers.

-Before using this command, read its
+Read this command's
 `man page <http://www.cyberciti.biz/files/tw_cli.8.html>`_
-as it describes the terminology and provides some usage examples.
+before using it, as it describes the terminology and provides some usage examples.

-If you type :command:`tw_cli` in Shell, the prompt will change, indicating that you have entered interactive mode where you can run all sorts of maintenance commands on the controller and its arrays.
+Type :command:`tw_cli` in :ref:`Shell` and the prompt changes, indicating interactive mode where all sorts of maintenance commands can be run on the controller and its arrays.

-Alternately, you can specify one command to run.
+Individual commands can also be run directly.
 For example, to view the disks in the array::

  tw_cli /c0 show